CUP-ECS/beatnik/README.md

     5. Multiple Benchmark examples, including a single-mode gaussian roll-up test, the rocket rig experiment, and a rising bubble test

+    6. Direct support for weak scaling of benchmarks through command line arguments

   * Version 1.1 Expected Features

     1. A cutoff-based approach for calculating far-field forces using the Cabana particle framework that accelerates far-field force calculations by avoiding the complex hierarchical communications and calculations in the fast multipole solver.

     2. Improved timestep handling to make sure that the timestep is always appropriate for the parameters given

-    3. Direct support for weak scaling of benchmarks through command line arguments

-    4. Support for coupling with other applications through either I/O (e.g. ADIOS) or Communication (e.g. Portage) approaches
+    3. Support for coupling with other applications through either I/O (e.g. ADIOS) or Communication (e.g. Portage) approaches

   * Version 2.0 Expected Features

-    1. Direct fast multipole implementqtion and a mesh decomposition based on space-filling curves to optimize high-order model performance
+    1. Direct fast multipole implementation and a mesh decomposition based on space-filling curves to optimize high-order model performance